jakobmattsson/bucketful/README.md

 The valid region names, as well as what happens if no region is given, can be found in [Amazon's own documentation](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).

-#### websiteIndex & websiteError
+#### index & error

-Usage: `bucketful --websiteIndex start.html --websiteError wtf.html`
+Usage: `bucketful --index start.html --error wtf.html`

-The `websiteIndex` configures the bucket to use the given file as the response when a request is issued to the root path of the domain.
+The `index` configures the bucket to use the given file as the response when a request is issued to the root path of the domain.
 The default value for this parameter is `index.html`.

-The `websiteError` configures the bucket to use the given file as the response when a request is issued for a file that doesn't exist.
+The `error` configures the bucket to use the given file as the response when a request is issued for a file that doesn't exist.
 Or in other words, this file will be served as the 404 response.
 The default value for this parameter is `404.html`, if such a file exists in the deployed folder.
-If no such file exists, it will use the same file as `websiteIndex`, which is reasonable for single page apps.
+If no such file exists, it will use the same file as `index`, which is reasonable for single page apps.

 The configuration given with these two arguments will always be executed, regardless of whether the bucket already existed or not.

-#### dnsProvider
+#### dns

-Usage: `bucketful --dnsProvider bucketful-loopia`
+Usage: `bucketful --dns bucketful-loopia`

 The value of this argument should be the name of a bucketful plugin package.
 The plugin will then be used to update a DNS configation to make the site available at the domain given as bucket name.